 But before we start figuring it all out, there’s a perspective for you to consider.
 Although blockchain did break new grounds for shady marketplaces, they would find a way to operate regardless.

 The infamous pioneer of the dark web’s large-scale illegal trade platform was Ross Ulbricht.
-He was the person behind Silk Road, the biggest online marketplace that started out as an experiment and turned into the go-to resource for buying and selling drugs and fake documents, as well as money laundering, running things with Bitcoin as the main currency.
+He was the main person behind Silk Road, the biggest online marketplace that started out as an experiment and turned into the go-to resource for buying and selling drugs and fake documents, as well as money laundering, running things with Bitcoin as the main currency.

 People were gaining access to Silk Road via Tor and its Onion Routing system, which uses layers of encryption.
 Silk Road acted as an escrow, holding the bitcoins that buyers have transferred until the seller closes his part of a deal.